ElanMedoff/personal-site/_posts/how-i-built-my-blog.md

 <div data-daisy="alert">

-Check out the `AtroposBorder` [component](https://github.com/ElanMedoff/personal-site/blob/master/components/AtroposBorder.tsx) to recreate the fancy 3D borders on the video game samples on the Atropos site.
+Check out the `AtroposBorder` [component](https://github.com/ElanMedoff/personal-site/blob/master/components/AtroposBorder.tsx) to recreate the 3D borders on the github cards on the [homepage](https://elanmed.dev/).

 </div>